loynin/node-chat-app/readme.md

 ## Overview

-*Node Chat App* is a web application that use `Node, Expess, and Socke.IO` to deliver the real time application that allow users to chat with each other online.
-With this app, uses can communicate with each other on web UI while Node, Express, and SocketIO work in the background.
+*Node Chat App* is a web application that uses `Node, Expess, and Socke.IO` to deliver a real time application that allow users to chat with each other online.
+With this app, users can communicate with each other on web UI while Node, Express, and SocketIO are working in the background.

 ### Project Introduction